adamlg/chatterbox-deploy/README.md

 ### Extra Credit

 - Refactor `server.js` to use promises
   * [ ] Several routes in the server use nested callbacks.
 Refactor them all to use promises.
-Consider using[Bluebird](https://github.com/petkaantonov/bluebird), a popular and performant promise library.
+Consider using [Bluebird](https://github.com/petkaantonov/bluebird), a popular and performant promise library.

 - Serve your pre-compiled JS files from a CDN:
  * [ ] Save your pre-compiled/processed JS files on [Azure's](http://www.windowsazure.com/en-us/documentation/articles/cdn-how-to-use/) content delivery network